jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 The European Union has established uniform standards for the aviation industry that are binding for all member states.
 This ensures a consistent basis for aircraft operation and safety in air traffic.
 European aviation standards are referred to as #gls("cs", long:true) @Mensen2013 @EASA_CS_Genereral.
 Among these, the standards that might be classified as relevant to #glspl("swith") are #gls("cs")-23 @EASA_CS_23, #gls("cs")-25 @EASA_CS_25, #gls("cs")-27 @EASA_CS_27, and #gls("cs")-29 @EASA_CS_29.

 #gls("cs")-23, for instance, can be applied for the certification of small aircraft that fall within specific criteria regarding their category, maximum take-off mass, and passenger capacity.
-However, exceeding these criteria may require the application of #gls("cs")-25. #gls("cs")-23 differs from #gls("cs")-25 essentially in that it places less demanding requirements on aircraft performance and equipment.
-Another difference is that #gls("cs")-25 requires a more detailed examination of the aircraft structure, fuel supply, electrical systems, flight control, and other systems.
+However, exceeding these criteria may necessitate the application of #gls("cs")-25. #gls("cs")-23 differs from #gls("cs")-25 essentially in that it places less demanding criteria on aircraft performance and equipment.
+Another difference is that #gls("cs")-25 mandates a more detailed examination of the aircraft structure, fuel supply, electrical systems, flight control, and other systems.
 This is because larger aircraft generally have more complex systems and are therefore exposed to higher risks.

 Nevertheless, the intent of this thesis is not to delve into a comprehensive explanation of the #gls("cs") standards, as such an exhaustive explanation would exceed the scope of this document.
 Instead, @tab_15, which enumerates #gls("swith")-potentially relevant #gls("cs") standards alongside their respective application fields, should suffice as a suitable reference.